These smart bulbs work with Philips Hue (but cost way less)

-I’m sure there are many people that bought the Philips WiZ bulbs thinking they would effortlessly pair with their Hue hub.
+I’m sure there are lots of people that bought the Philips WiZ bulbs thinking they would effortlessly pair with their Hue hub.
 However, the WiZ bulbs are WiFi only.
 The Hue hub is Zigbee only.
 Therefore, they are not compatible.

 I can confirm that Sylvania Smart lights are not compatible with the Hue hub in the US.

 Apparently, they sell a different version in Europe because the Smart+ lights are compatible there.
 Because of that, you may read a blog post or review (probably written by someone in Europe) that states they are compatible.

 But, you can trust me and iConnectHue.
 They are not compatible in the US.

 The Sengled bulbs do use Zigbee, but are not compatible with Hue because they use the Zigbee HA standard.
 However, they will connect directly to Hubitat and SmartThings or other Zigbee hubs that support ZHA.

 If Philips Hue is Zigbee, why aren’t all Zigbee lights compatible?

 Unlike Z-Wave, the Zigbee standard is not controlled by a central authority.
 Therefore, manufacturers can use Zigbee without being locked in to any sort of standard.
 Over time, two competing Zigbee standards emerged: Zigbee LightLink (ZLL) and Zigbee Home Automation (ZHA).
 Then, Zigbee 3.0 was developed to unite the two standards.

 The Philips Hue hub was built on ZLL.
 Both ZLL and Zigbee 3.0 should work with it.
 But, ZHA devices will not.

 Do any third-party lights work with Philips Hue Play HDMI Sync Box